Butterfly network

 A butterfly network is a technique to link multiple computers into a high-speed network.
 This form of multistage interconnection network topology can be used to connect different nodes in a multiprocessor system.

+Technical requirements

 The interconnect network for a shared memory multiprocessor system must have low latency and high bandwidth unlike other network systems, like local area networks (LANs) or internet for three reasons: